microsoft/fast/packages/web-components/fast-foundation/src/virtual-list/virtual-list.spec.md

 -  `items` -  The array of objects to be displayed.

-- `spanmap` - When the array elements are of varying spans authors can pass an array of `SpanMap` objects that corresponds to the position and span of each element in the `items` array.
+- `sizemap` - When the array elements are of varying sizes authors can pass an array of `SizeMap` objects that corresponds to the position and size of each element in the `items` array.

 -  `viewportElement` -  The HTML element being used as the viewport.